Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `cellY`

+*Read-only*.
 The Y grid coordinate of the cell the mobile is in.

 **Returns**: